 The two logos have also been combined into a new logo:

 We are in the process of updating our new, combined website, but details about this merger are available from Dr. William Anderson, chair of the Department of Geological and Environmental Sciences.
-Dr. Chuanhui Gu is the program contact for existing Environmental Science students.
+Dr. Cynthia Liutkus-Pierce is the program contact for existing Environmental Science students.

 The academic advisory board for the Environmental Science curriculum consists of the following faculty members:

 William Anderson (Geological and Environmental Sciences; non-voting member) is a hydrogeologist and is chair of the Department, and teaches Introduction to Environmental Science.

 William Armstrong (Geological and Environmental Sciences) is a glaciologist who teaches required classes in the ENV track (Engineering Geology, Preparation for Environmental Science Careers).

 Carol Babyak (Chemistry Department Representative) is an environmental chemist who studies water quality, metal speciation using electrochemical methods, and environmental endocrine disruptors using solid phase extraction and high performance liquid chromatography.

-Sarah Carmichael (Geological and Environmental Sciences) is a biomineralogist and geochemist with prior experience in the environmental industry, and teaches elective classes in the ENV track (The History of Coal).
+Sarah Carmichael (Geological and Environmental Sciences) is a biomineralogist and geochemist with prior experience in the environmental industry, and teaches elective classes in the ENV track (Energy Extraction in Appalachia).

 Ellen Cowan (Geological and Environmental Sciences) is a geomorphologist and glacial sedimentologist who teaches classes for students in the ENV program (Geomorphology).